2000 Serbian local elections: Temerin

 Results of the election for the Municipal Assembly of Temerin:

 Although the Socialist Party–Yugoslav Left alliance won a plurality victory, the sixteen opposition delegates were able to unite to form a new local government.
 Petar Novak of the Democratic Party of Serbia (one of the parties in the United Democratic Opposition alliance) was chosen as mayor after the election.
 He was succeeded by Ðuro Žiga of the same party in 2002.

 Titel

 Results of the election for the Municipal Assembly of Titel:

 The local government formed after this election was not stable, and a new municipal election was held in November 2001.
 Milivoj Petrović of the Democratic Party was named as leader of the municipal council prior to the 2001 vote and was confirmed as mayor afterward.

 Vrbas

 Results of the election for the Municipal Assembly of Vrbas:

 Rafail Ruskovski of the Democratic Party served as mayor after the election.
 Milan Stanimirović, also of the Democratic Party, succeeded him in 2002.

 Žabalj

 Results of the election for the Municipal Assembly of Žabalj:

 The Serbian Renewal Movement participated in the Democratic Opposition of Serbia alliance in Žabalj.
 Vasa Zlokolica of the Serbian Renewal Movement was chosen as mayor after the election.

 Central Serbia (excluding Belgrade)

 Mačva District

-The Socialist Party of Serbia won local elections in Mačva District.
+Local elections were held in all eight municipalities of the Mačva District.

+In the administrative centre of Šabac, the Democratic Opposition of Serbia won a majority victory.
+In Loznica, the second-largest community, the Socialist Party of Serbia's alliance technically won a narrow victory, but the DOS was able to form a coalition government afterward.

+The SPS alliance won a minority victory in Bogatić, the third-largest community.
+In the smaller communities of Koceljeva, Krupanj, Ljubovija, Mali Zvornik, and Vladimirci, the SPS alliance won majority victories.

+Šabac

+Results of the election for the Municipal Assembly of Šabac:

+Dušan Petrović of the Democratic Party was chosen as mayor after the election.